Mike Chandler

+Michael Chandler (born April 21, 1958) is an American former driver in the Indianapolis 500 from 1981 to 1983.
+Serious injuries from a crash in 1984 effectively ended his racing career.

-Michael Otis Chandler (born April 21, 1958) is a former driver in the CART Championship Car series.
-He raced in the 1980-1984 seasons, with 9 career starts, and started in the Indianapolis 500 in 1981–1983.
+He drove in the CART Championship Car series.
+In the 1980–1984 seasons, he had 9 career starts, and started in the Indianapolis 500 in 1981–1983.

 A near head-on crash in practice for the 1984 race left him in a coma for several days and prematurely ended his career.
 He finished in the top ten twice, with his best finish in 4th position in 1981 at Riverside.

-Family
+Sponsors

-Michael is the son of Los Angeles Times publisher Otis Chandler and Marilyn "Missy" Chandler.
+Chandler's early sponsors included his father, Los Angeles Times publisher Otis Chandler; businessman Warner Hodgdon, owner of National Engineering; and California Lieutenan Governor Mike Curb.